 No matter how big or small your business is, finding winning content marketing tactics offers a great way to drive new and better traffic to your website.
 Plus, by creating the likes of blog posts, videos, and free tools, you can give Google and other search engines plenty of reasons to give your website a boost on the search engine results pages.

-In this article, I’m going to outline what tactics you can use to refresh your content marketing and bag more sales in 2021.
+In this article, I’m going to outline what content marketing tactics you can use to refresh your content marketing strategy and bag more sales in 2021.
 Read on to find out more.

 Create both timely and evergreen content

 Both timely and evergreen content will have a place on your website.

 Timely content should be inspired by something that’s currently happening in the news or in your industry, while evergreen content should contain information that’s always relevant, no matter the timing.

 If you’re releasing a new product line to celebrate a specific holiday, for instance, you might want to create a timely video to promote it.
 In contrast, you’ll be able to publish your evergreen content on any day, and it will give your prospective customers a reason to visit your website all year round.

 You can take inspiration from businesses that are already using timely or evergreen content well.

 For example, Continental Message Solution is a company that specializes in helping other businesses to set up out-of-hours answering services for their phone lines.
 And, recently, they’ve started to offer a service that helps companies proactively screen their employees to help reduce the spread of COVID-19.